 In fact, we may not see our struggles as thirst at all.
 And when we finally admit that we need help, our independent natures lead us to quench our thirst by redoubling our efforts, self-medicating, or managing things better.
-We forget that Jesus is the only one who can meet our need.
+We forget that only Jesus can meet our need.

 Even when we remember, we may find it so hard to believe Jesus’s offer for ourselves that we walk away.
 It can’t be that easy!

 We are believers, but our living water has been reduced to a trickle.
 Perhaps we never had much of a flow at all.
 We may find ourselves in ministry because of our spouse or other influences rather than our own call from God.
 When these rivers of the Spirit are absent from our lives, we naturally assume that Christ’s offer is not true or that we have somehow missed our opportunity.

 Actually, our questions and failures create a door of opportunity for us.
 Our weaknesses can become our strengths because they reveal our need; they turn our focus from ourselves to Christ (2 Corinthians 12:10b).
 Of course, we can choose to remain weak.
 We can say that the trickle is all there for us.
 Weakness does not magically turn into strength.

-If we are willing, our weaknesses, struggles, and failures can be the flash points that awaken us to our need for Christ.
+If we are willing, our weaknesses, struggles, and failures can be the flashpoints that awaken us to our need for Christ.
 When weakness reveals our thirst and we go to Christ, he responds with rivers of living water, an overflow of his Spirit.

-Leaning into our strengths, gifts, and abilities creates an illusion of spiritual competence, but leaning into our weaknesses grounds us in our need for the Spirit to produce lasting fruit in and through us.
+Leaning into our strengths, gifts, and abilities creates an illusion of spiritual competence but leaning into our weaknesses grounds us in our need for the Spirit to produce lasting fruit in and through us.
 We then agree with Paul: “For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong” (2 Corinthians 12:10).

 She is a high introvert who often hosts long-term guests.
 She also consistently volunteers to cook for and host events.
 All these activities are draining, but she does them with genuine joy and grace.

 Knowing her weaknesses well, she schedules occasional alone time to renew and regroup.
 Instead of using her people-exhaustion as an excuse to say no to ministry, like Paul, she glories in her weaknesses.
 This friend regularly puts herself in situations where she knows she will feel her need for Jesus so that ministry does not become something that she does apart from the Spirit.

 Energetic and efficient she can get more done in a day than I can even think of to do.
 Her work is a great help to those in need.
 Yet she has made teaching the Bible a high priority in her life.
 Although the results have been slow compared to her high-efficiency days, she has seen the fruit of spending a large chunk of her time studying and teaching Scripture.

 Doing comes naturally to her.
 Taking time to work through Scripture with women who are unbelievers or new believers keeps her dependent on the Spirit.
 She doesn’t feel her need of Christ so much when she is organizing things, but each time she meets with the women in her Bible study, she is keenly aware that only the Spirit can open their eyes and hearts to the gospel.

 You do not need to convince them that they are thirsty as ministry drains them dry.
 Although they are normal women with normal struggles, they have learned over the years that only Christ can renew and refill them when they start to feel empty.

 Still, for many of us – and even for these faithful women at times – we forget Christ’s promise that if we will come to him with our need, he will fill us to overflowing with this Spirit.
 Sometimes we are full of pride in our accomplishments; at other times we are discouraged by our inadequacies or lack of results.

 Yet his message to all of us, whether we are tough or fearful, managerial or disorganized, competent or frustrated, is simple.
 He invites us to come to him.
-Being needy is a normal result of spiritual ministry, since we are giving what we cannot renew in ourselves.
+Being needy is a normal result of spiritual ministry since we are giving what we cannot renew in ourselves.

-Many times we do not recognize our thirst, but just as when someone hands us a glass of cold water and we say, “I had no idea how thirsty I was!” so is the moment of being in Christ’s presence.
+Many times, we do not recognize our thirst.
+But just as when someone hands us a glass of cold water and we say, “I had no idea how thirsty I was!” so is the moment of being in Christ’s presence.

-In the middle of church and kids, language learning and bureaucracy, homework and dogs, grocery stores, oil changes and the millions of other things that fill our lives, Jesus tells us that rivers of his Spirit will flow through us.
+In the middle of church and kids, language learning and bureaucracy, homework and dogs, grocery stores, oil changes, and the millions of other things that fill our lives, Jesus tells us that rivers of his Spirit will flow through us.